Nontakul/SQL-Project/README.md

 # SQL-Project
- This is my first sql project that show about my sql skill.
+ This project will show my sql skill.